A contest designed to give writers experience in a genre they might be uncomfortable with

 Heat Beneath your Wings, A Contest for Romance Writers who need some Practice, Threading the Needle. |

 The very idea of "Romance" assumes an attraction between members with the same sexual orientation.
+It can be a heterosexual or homosexual relationship.
 Without that attraction there is no romance.
 Some writers tiptoe around the issue like a moth flirting with a flame.
 They risk losing an audience who expect broader strokes or offending those whose tastes are more sublime.
 So where does that leave the Romance genre?
 Eventually Writers have to choose how they plan to treat the issue.
 How the writer decides, goes to the heart of how they view their reader's threshold of tolerance, and how they reconcile their own baggage with an aspect of life that goes to the very core of human behavior.

 As a Romance Writer I see many approaches, ranging from nonexistence, to the sublime and onto the corpulent.